Booklynn/QaPlayGround-VB-Selenium/README.md

-Practicing automation tests in MSTest using Selenium with Visual Basic on https://qaplayground.dev/
+Practicing automation tests in MSTest using Selenium with Visual Basic on https://qaplayground.dev/<br>
+`dotnet test .
+BROWSER=Chrome`